rohanrajpal/blog/_drafts/2020-06-14-expedia-internship-learning.md

 - **Stephen Lochhead**, Global Head of Talent Acquisition
   <sup>27th May, 2020</sup>
-  - I learned the importance of brand building.
+  - I learned the importance of the brand building.
 A good brand helps provides employees with the right direction and motivation
   - People and diverse opinions can actually turn from a differentiator to a competitive advantage for an organization.

 ![]({{ site.baseurl }}/images/expedia/learning/greg.png){:.single-person-call}